count-negative/Configurable-Menu/README.md

 6. Different modes of view menu items.

+7. Favorites with multiple lines.

-7. And more for the future.
+8. And more for the future.

 This program is free software: